 The Perfect Holiday

-When we’re choosing holidays for ourselves, especially when we’re thinking of our health, we need to ensure the vacation type and its location are both conducive to that.
+When we’re choosing holidays for ourselves, especially when we’re thinking of boosting our health, we need to ensure both the vacation type and its location are conducive to that.
 Research finds that well-planned, comfortable, warm, and sunny locations are optimal for health-related vacation outcomes.
 One study even found that tropical holidays can specifically promote positive health effects, such as reduced stress and improved physical wellbeing, and that these effects continued at least a month after people returned home, even showing a trend of better mental wellbeing in the longer term.
-Next time you’re thinking about booking a vacation, remember what the science says: find the holiday that’s right for you, and if you’re uncertain, you can’t go wrong with a tropical destination!
+Next time you’re thinking about booking a vacation, remember what the science says: Find the holiday that’s right for you, and if you’re uncertain, you can’t go wrong with a tropical destination!

-But what can holidays actually do for our holistic wellness?
+But, what can holidays actually do for our holistic wellness?